 CO410 Persuasion and Argumentation (3 cr.)
 An advanced course designed to deepen the understanding and sharpen the skills of effective argumentation and debate.
 Emphasizes the practical application of persuasive speaking and writing techniques.
-Also an option for the Journalism and Writing major.
-Prerequisite: CP100 or equivalent, TA120, or permission of instructor.
+Prerequisite: CP100 or equivalent, CO106, or permission of instructor.